Share

 Operating Processes

-Policies and procedures that are used to manage the work of the group support both task and maintenance needs.
+Policies and procedures used to manage the group's work support both task and maintenance needs.
 Task needs are activities required to accomplish work objectives.
 Maintenance needs are the human needs for recognition, participation, appreciation, and general quality of group life.
 Operating processes include such activities as problem solving, decision making, conflict management, and meeting quality.

 Groups that have effective operating processes have consciously examined each policy and procedure by which the group functions for efficiency and effectiveness.
 This analysis is undertaken from time to time to ensure that important processes have not become dysfunctional.
 Meeting format, for example, needs to be discussed periodically to confirm that this important vehicle is adequately serving the needs of all the group members to communicate with each other and solve problems.

-Groups with ineffective operating procedures may have unproductive or not enough meetings.
-Those meetings that are held are regarded as irrelevant or characterized by unilateral reports of information group members already know.
-Serious problems are not addressed or when they are addressed they are neither systematically analyzed nor creatively solved.
+Groups with ineffective operating procedures may have unproductive or insufficient meetings.
+Those meetings that are held are regarded as irrelevant or characterized by unilateral reports of information that group members already know.
+Serious problems are not addressed, or when they are addressed, they are neither systematically analyzed nor creatively solved.
 Group decisions are made by the appointed leader or a strong coalition of a few people.
 Disagreements are ignored or swept away so that hostile feelings remain in the group and color future interactions.

 Working to improve teamwork is important for every organization.
-Team building activities can help.
-Learn more about the team building process here.
+Team building games for work and other structured team building games can help create stronger, more connected teams.